Sometimes less is more when it comes to cannabis consumption.

 Her back pain was gone too.
 “While I knew THC was a good remedy for my back pain anecdotally from my years of flying, after a haul from NYC to LA, I typically have a few days where I’m stiff and lumber around until the pain lessens.
 This time, from my back’s perspective, I felt fine.”

-Michigan dispensary customers have found various benefits from microdosing like reduced anxiety, sharpened focus, better sleep, and improved pain management.
+Michigan provisioning center customers have found various benefits from microdosing like reduced anxiety, sharpened focus, better sleep, and improved pain management.
 At the same time, they’ve reduced side effects like lethargy and paranoia.

 Find your minimum effective dose.